Loadable Modules - Extending the mesibo Platform

 Parameters:

-1. mod, Pointer to mesibo module structure
+1. mod — pointer to the module structure

-2. item_name, Name of the configuration item
+2. item_name — name of the configuration key

 module skeleton {